aioupload/php-digitalocean/README.md

 Requirements
 - PHP 5.3
-- A valid DigitalOcean with a client id and api key (get them from the DigitalOcean website).
+- A valid DigitalOcean account with a client id and api key (get them from the DigitalOcean website).

 Installation
 - Clone project